LAG1819/label-classification-repo/README.md

    - German Model extracted from Hugging Face: [MDZ Digital Library team (dbmdz) - bert-base-german-uncased](https://huggingface.co/dbmdz/bert-base-german-uncased).

 ## Results
-For the two model developments of the Automated Labeling and Classification phases, the results of the best runs are shown below for Accuracy (ACC) and Matthews Correlation Coefficent (MCC).
+For the two model developments of the Automated Labeling and Classification phases, the results of the best runs are shown below for Accuracy and Matthews Correlation Coefficent (MCC).
 >A differentiation can be made between the language (German or English) and the text type (continuous text (URL_TEXT) or topics (TOPIC)) with which the models of the particular phase have been trained.
 ### Automated Labeling
 |Language|Text           | Accuracy  | MCC        |